Class Size Matters in District 205!

 0 have signed.
 Let’s get to 1,000!

 In 2006, class size was a noteworthy point in a successful District 205 referendum.
 It was decided that, ideally, a maximum of 24 students should be in Elmhurst's K-5 classrooms.
-More than a decade later, feedback from Focus 205 revealed that residents still consider smaller class size an important factor in shaping future learning environments.
-Yet this is not always reflected in class rosters at schools such as Lincoln, Hawthorne, and Jackson, where there have sometimes been as many as *30 students per section.
+More than a decade later, feedback from Focus 205 (and, more recently, the 360 phone survey) revealed that residents still consider smaller class size an important factor in shaping future learning environments.
+Yet this is not always reflected in class rosters across the district, where there have sometimes been as many as *30 students per section.

 It is a disservice to children to continue to be in such large classes--and it is not best practice.
 According to National Education Policy Center (2014), “Small classes are linked to: higher achievement, higher levels of student engagement, increased student time on task, and, the opportunity that small classes provide for high-quality teachers to better tailor their instruction to the students in the class.”
 Moreover, “Small classes have lasting impact on positive life outcomes.”
 Don’t listen to the thoroughly debunked John Hattie; class size does matter.